Muhmd95/ALU-Project-Phase-1/README.md

 - **LEDR[7:0]** - Shows the 8-bit result

 The way results are displayed depends on the operation:
-- **Addition:** Upper 3 bits are zero, bit 4 shows carry-out, lower 4 bits show the sum
+- **Addition:** Upper 3 bits are zero, 5th bit shows carry-out, lower 4 bits show the sum
-- **Subtraction:** Upper 3 bits are zero, bit 4 shows the sign (1 for negative), lower 4 bits show the magnitude
+- **Subtraction:** 8th bit shows the sign (1 for negative), lower 4 bits show the magnitude
 - **Multiplication:** All 8 bits are used for the product
-- **Average:** Upper 4 bits are zero, lower 4 bits show the average
+- **Average:** 8th bit is a "half bit", lower 4 bits show the average

 ---